Dr DeAngelo on Challenges With Utilizing Pediatric-Inspired Regimens in Adult and AYA ALL

 Daniel DeAngelo, MD, PhD, a professor of medicine at Harvard Medical School and chief of the Division of Leukemia at Dana-Farber Cancer Institute, discussed the challenges of using pediatric-inspired, asparaginase-containing regimens compared with hyper-CVAD in adult and adolescent or young adult (AYA) patients with acute lymphoblastic leukemia (ALL), highlighting the rationale behind conducting a meta analysis regarding theses regimens.

-Although pediatric-inspired regimens have demonstrated improved outcomes in AYA patients, their adoption remains limited, particularly outside of large academic centers, DeAngelo began.
+Although pediatric-inspired regimens have been associated with improved outcomes in AYA patients, one challenge in the field is that their adoption has remained limited, particularly outside of large academic centers, DeAngelo began.
 Prior findings have highlighted the underutilization of pediatric-inspired regimens in community-based or smaller academic practices within California, he said, adding that although academic centers were more likely to use these regimens, their broad, real-world use was sparse.
-This disparity largely reflects the complexity of pediatric-inspired protocols, which require near-weekly regimen modifications and involve intensive outpatient management, DeAngelo explained.

 Moreover, adult ALL is a rare disease, making large-scale, randomized comparisons between pediatric-inspired regimens and standard adult regimens like hyper-CVAD infeasible, DeAngelo continued.
 This rarity has impeded efforts to generate definitive prospective comparative data, he said.